Rams of the Month

 Caroline Marchewka

-Caroline Marchewka has been an outstanding representative of our World Language Department as our German Club President, German Honor Society Vice President and student in our AP German class.
+Caroline Marchewka has been an outstanding representative of our World Languages Department as our German Club President, German Honor Society Vice President and student in our AP German class.
 Over the last 4 years Caroline has committed herself to our German program in every way.
 She traveled with us to Berlin after her sophomore year and then also participated in our German American Partnership Program (GAPP) Student Exchange the following year.
-Through GAPP Caroline hosted a German student in her home for 3 weeks and traveled to Germany, Switzerland and Austria to stay with her partner and immerse herself in the language and culture.
+Through GAPP Caroline hosted a German student in her home for three weeks and traveled to Germany, Switzerland and Austria to stay with her partner and immerse herself in the language and culture.
 Through this exchange Caroline was able to challenge her fluency, gain independence and push herself out of her comfort zone.
-While abroad she was also a fantastic representative of Glenbard East and the United States demonstrating an open minded attitude, genuine care for those around her and high level of responsibility.
+While abroad she was also a fantastic representative of Glenbard East and the United States demonstrating an open minded attitude, genuine care for those around her and a high level of responsibility.
 With the help of her German Club Board and Club, Caroline also organized our school-wide Oktoberfest during Homecoming Week and is representing German during the Taste of East planning.
 She is always respectful, responsible and constantly works to help to promote our German program and the study of all world languages. -Ms. Lemark

 Jade Hernandez-Smith